How to Make Ashta

 Spoon lifting up some ashta with crushed pistachios on top showing a close up of the texture.

-It’s important to note that this recipe for making ashta is not the authentic way that Middle Eastern bakeries make it for pastries which involves boiling milk over and over again.
-This will form a skin over the top that you will skim off and make clotted cream that is then mixed with sugar and rose water.
-That process takes many hours, but this recipe for ashta is only about 20 minutes of active time.
+It’s important to note that this recipe for making ashta is not the authentic way that Middle Eastern bakeries make it for pastries, which involves boiling milk over and over again.
+This will form a skin on top that you will skim off and use to make clotted cream, which is then mixed with sugar and orange blossom water.
+That process takes many hours, but this ashta recipe is only about 20 minutes of active time and then can be used for Layali Lubnan, Atayef, Knafeh, Lebanese fruit cocktails or eaten on its own!

 What is Ashta?

 • Milk: For the creamiest consistency, whole milk works best.
 You could also try making ashta with 2% milk.
-You’ll use 7 cups of milk for making the clotted cream and ashta.
+For a creamier consistency and extra flavor, you can substitute some of the milk for heavy cream.
+Use 1 cup of heavy cream to 3 cups of milk for the ashta cream.

 • Vinegar: Vinegar helps form a skin on the milk, creating curds that are removed and used to make ashta, giving it its creamy texture, similar to cheese or yogurt.